Julie-Montague/MixPro-Reproduction/README.md

 | **Initialization** | **Random (From Scratch)** | **Pre-trained (ImageNet)** | Investigating transfer learning robustness. |
 | **Backbone** | DeiT-Small / DeiT-Tiny | DeiT-Small / DeiT-Tiny | Consistent architectural comparison. |

+Important: This leads to differences from the paper’s ImageNet-1K training regime (full dataset, larger batch, etc.), so reported accuracies should be interpreted as **“in our constrained regime”** only.

 ## 5. Experimental Results: The "Stress Test"

-We evaluated the models in a **Transfer Learning** regime (Pre-trained).To provide a comprehensive evaluation, we utilized a split-baseline strategy:
+We evaluated the models in a **Transfer Learning** regime (Pre-trained).

-  -  DeiT-Small: Compared against a Standard Baseline (No Augmentation) to measure raw transfer capability.
-  -  DeiT-Tiny: Compared against a Strong Baseline (CutMix+) to test competitiveness against SOTA.

 ### 5.1 Quantitative Results (Top-1 Accuracy)